Shape

 Example:

-with its style set to stroke and its line join set to lj
+Returns shape with its style set to stroke and its line join set to lj.

 Refer to Line Join for a full list of possible line joins.